 To get the perfect at home manicure, you are going to need a few supplies.
 I highly recommend snagging an Olive & June Mani System, which contains almost all of the must-haves you’ll ever need!
 Their Mani System is what I’ve been using over the past year and a half, and I can’t say enough good things about it.
 My neighbors, friends, and family members are now all hooked too!
 I truly can’t shut up about it. 😂

 The Mani System contains a nail clipper, nail file, nail buffer, nail polish remover pot, cuticle oil, clean up brush, “Poppy” grip that slides on your polish lid and helps steady your hands, nail polish (that you can select individually), and top coat!
+(Code LAURENDIX20 will get you 20% off a mani system!)
 If you’re looking for any add-ons, I also highly recommend grabbing their dry drops.
 They’re not a necessity, but for a busy mom, I rarely have the time to sit and wait for my polish to completely dry!
 Another one of my favs is the nail primer, but again, it’s a nice-to-have over a necessity.

 At Home Manicure Supplies: